Jan1011000110/Jan1011000110/README.md

 ---

 ### :man_technologist: About Me :
-I am a passionate student from Spain, mostly interested in Data Structures & Algorithms.
+I am a passionate student from Spain, mostly interested in competitive programming and ML.

-- 🌱 I am currently studying **Computer Engineering at FIB, UPC.**
+- 🌱 I am currently studying **Mathematics at FME, UPC.**
 - 📫 How to reach me: [Contact me](mailto:janmatasc@gmail.com)

 ### :hammer_and_wrench: Languages and Tools: